Thursday, December 13, 2007

 Once in Todos Santos, it was a drunken muddy madness all over.
 The streets were crowded with locals swaying with their Gallo beer bottles, and many tourists following suit.
 All the indigenous in this small community wear their traje (typical clothing), including the men, which isn't really the case in most of Guatemala.
 So it's also a very colorful site of purples, blues, and cute woven hats.
 It's unbelievable how Guatemalans drink and pass out in the oddest positions laying in mud, rocks, losing their clothing, you name it.
 This even occurs in our neighborhood in Quiché, but not nearly to the extent of this festival.
 And, the drunken activities were just beginning...

-on a mud road with hundreds of people crowding along the route to cheer and watch.
+The true excitement of the day was a drunken horse race that takes place on a mud road with hundreds of people crowding along the route to cheer and watch.
 Horse owners loan their animals to beer-brave riders for Q10 a lap in which they race madly down and back at the sound of whistles.
 This can get somewhat chaotic since the riders aren't really in their right state of mind, so falls and crashes are quite common.
 One accident cracked open a rider's head and left the horse down in the mud to be carried off by many men...and probably later killed.
 Toby was even offered a free ride in the event by a guy that befriended us, but after the disastrous accident and without medical insurance, there was no way he was going in there!

 At around 4pm we decided to try our luck heading back to Huehuetenango, because we didn't want to get stuck in the town with a bunch of raging drunks in the streets.
 Fortunately, there was one bus heading out of town but only about halfway to where we needed to go, but took it anyway and tried our luck.
 Almost immediately we were disappointed with our decision when a group of drunk and muddy men started fighting and falling all over me on the bus.
 They could barely stand as we drove up the narrow mountainside road, only to be propped up by me avoiding getting crushed.
 The bus driver couldn't take anymore of it though and stopped the bus to kick some of them off, and I I took the opportunity to move farther back into the bus for safety.
 From then on it was a smoother ride with only one person vomiting out a window in the back and 3 guys breaking open their beer bottles.
 We were also very thankful to meet a lovely Guatemalan woman who was in the same predicament as us and needed some way back to Huehue.
 Thanks to God we were able to find a van to drive us back there and we arrived in one piece after a very adventurous day.